-2 LIVE Webinars and 3 Yoga Sessions*
+2 Webinars and 3 Yoga Sessions

 With Kristine Weber and Brett Sculthorp, LCSW

-A growing body of research demonstrates how effective certain yoga practices are for improving mental health and well-being and developing tools for self-regulation.
+Research demonstrates how effective certain yoga practices are for improving mental health and well-being and developing tools for self-regulation.
 These practices include postures, breathing practices, and meditation.
 Kristine’s practice is an exceptionally adaptable person-centered approach to yoga practice which may be tailored to clients with differing abilities.
 It fosters the development of attention and mindfulness, and promotes spiritual development in the context of any belief system.

 Format: Two webinars and three yoga practice sessions

-- Kristine has recorded two 30 minute Yoga practice sessions, one in a chair and the other on a mat, which you can view at your convenience.
+- Kristine recorded two 30 minute Yoga practice sessions, one in a chair and the other on a mat, which you can view at your convenience.
 You will learn several safe, effective, yoga-based interventions which you can use for self-regulation for yourself or to teach clients.
 Most people, regardless of their athletic capacity, can learn to use these practices safely and effectively.
 The 3rd session is Yoga Nidra–a guided meditation to help calm and promote sleep.
 Yoga Nidra is a recording from a different yoga instructor.